 What intelligent automation tool vendors don’t do is claim that you can use it right out of the box and expect good results.
 Rather, you do have to put in some effort, but in exchange you get far greater accuracy and the ability to deal with all sorts of variation in the documents you process.

 Take Indico’s Intelligent Process Automation platform, for example.
 You can expect to train the tool on several dozen documents.
 That’s done by having the business people who actually perform the process in question label the sample documents – so-called citizen data scientists.
 In reality, they need no data science knowledge because they use Indico’s simple drag and drop tool to identify the areas on each document they want to capture.
 For an invoice, maybe it’s the company name, amount, due date and the like.

 But here’s the interesting part.
 Once you train the model on what to look for on a variety of invoices, for example, it can find those fields on any invoice, even one that varies from those you’ve trained it on.

 Handling unstructured content with ease

-Beyond that, it can also find relevant data from much more complex, unstructured documents, such as those involved in insurance claims processing.
+Beyond that, the model can also find relevant data from much more complex, unstructured documents, such as those involved in insurance claims processing.
 An insurance claim may involve images, free-form notes from an adjuster, medical information and lots more.
-A true intelligent document processing tool like Indico’s will be able to deal with all of it, unstructured and all.
+A true intelligent document processing tool like Indico’s will be able to automate claims processing that includes unstructured documents.

 In our case, that’s because our model was trained on some 500 million labeled data points.
 Combined with the built-in AI technology, that enough for the tool to understand most any document we come across.
 All those data points make the tool intelligent enough to understand the entire context of the document, not just the fields that were labeled.
 (Maybe that’s why Gartner lumps what we do under the category “hyperautomation.”)